UPDATE: This article was originally posted on March 8, 2021. It has been updated with new information and tips below.

 Source: @_esade on Instagram

-Ranked the best MBA for entrepreneurs in Europe (and #3 in the world in 2022) for 4 years in a row, ESADE is a powerhouse of resources for future founders.
-In addition to 22% of graduating classes between 2017 and 2022 entering startups or starting their own ventures, Esade also has an unusually high percentage of professors who teach on topics related to entrepreneurship and innovation.
+ESADE is a powerhouse of resources for future founders, with many grads creating their own ventures post-MBA and an unusually high percentage of professors who teach on topics related to entrepreneurship and innovation.

 The Esade Entrepreneurship Institute offers Esade students a number of opportunities to explore venture building, including their eWorks program, which offers numerous activities and support services to help students and recent graduates create new companies.